 Now, unlike the malfunction of your water heater or natural disaster such as a hurricane, this part of home-ownership is one hundred and fifty percent within your control.

 Just as you would care for your car with oil changes and tire rotations, your home has its own routine check-up needs as well.
 For some of you this may seem obvious, but for many people, especially first-time homeowners, they may be unaware of things that should be routinely inspected or replaced to prevent costly future damage.

 This article has a great checklist for any and everything you might need to maintain on your home.
 There is nothing quite so satisfying as solving a problem before it happens, knowing you saved yourself and family the stress of major repairs.

-In my humble opinion, the benefits of owning my home far outweigh the costs of maintaining it.
-For one, I am able to improve it as I desire and reap the equity resulting from those improvements, not to mention not asking permission from anyone first!
-Even more, an average renter will be losing, with no hope of return, between $8,000 and $12,000 per year.
-In nearly all cases, the mortgage payment for a comparable rental unit will be a couple hundred dollars less per month.
+Even more, an average renter will be losing, with no hope of return, between $8,000 and $12,000 per year – or more!
+In many cases, the loan payment for a comparable rental unit will be about the same or less per month.

-For some renters, it’s a necessary situation as they work to build their credit and save for a down payment on their future home, and for others the cost is a trade-off they are willing to make to insure no responsibility for the inevitable repairs in the adventures of home-ownership.
+For some renters, it’s a necessary situation as they work to build their credit and save for a down payment on their future home, and for others they rent because the cost is a trade-off they are willing to make to avoid responsibility for the inevitable repairs in the adventures of homeownership.

 While it’s important to consider the maintenance aspect of owning a home, it is always a good idea to build up your emergency fund for unexpected circumstances.
-Whether you are looking into a mobile home or site built home, don’t forget to put safeguards in place to protect one of your most valuable investments.
+Whether you are looking into a mobile home or site-built home, just remember to put safeguards in place to protect one of your most valuable investments.